Music Career Finder

 He teaches production through UCLA Extension, Garnish, Valencia Berklee, and Recording Connection.
 He has served as a presenter to the Audio Engineering Society.

-He has been featured and mentioned in Mix Online, Sound on Sound, Medium, Atwood Magazine, the Vintage King blog, the Recording Connection blog, Barefoot Sound, and Fast and Wide.
+He has been featured and mentioned in Mix Online, Sound on Sound, Medium, Atwood Magazine, the Vintage King blog, Barefoot Sound, and Fast and Wide.

 You can get more of Adam on his episode of Pensado’s Place.
 For more video, check out his apperances on Barefoot Sound, RAWartist Media’s Music Industry Exchange, UCLA Alpert’s Music Beyond the Speakers, UCLA’s Les Paul’s Birthday Celebration, PMI Audio Group, Ultimate Studios, and Apogee Electronics.